paulbabu1999/paulbabu1999/Readme.md

 - 👨‍💻 All of my projects are available at [https://github.com/paulbabu1999](https://github.com/paulbabu1999)

-- 💬 Ask me about **Programing Design Paradigms, Data interpolation**
+- 💬 Ask me about **Programing Design Paradigms, Data interpolation, DataBase Management System**

 - 📫 How to reach me **paulbabu.1999@gmail.com**